Aerospace Engineer · Systems Thinker · Builder

 03 — Experience

-Led flight performance analysis for a conceptual Navy carrier-based strike aircraft.
-Translated mission and carrier requirements into verification-style metrics, owned weight estimation, wing sizing, and T/O and landing analyses, and coordinated with subsystem leads to deliver PDR technical memos.
+Led performance and test-planning analysis for a conceptual Navy carrier-based strike fighter (AIAA RFP): translated mission and carrier requirements into verification metrics, owned weight estimation, wing sizing, and takeoff/landing analyses, and built physics-based MATLAB sizing models (drag polar, T/W–W/S trades, constraint sets), delivering technical memos at PDR and CDR.

-Performed structural analysis and iterative testing on rocket launch lugs, refining SolidWorks CAD and drawings for manufacturability and subsystem integration.
-Collaborated in cross-team design reviews to meet structural and schedule constraints.
+Performed structural analysis and iterative testing on rocket launch lugs, refining SolidWorks CAD and drawings for manufacturability and subsystem integration, and collaborated in cross-team design reviews to meet structural and schedule constraints.

-Lead chapter operations, planning networking sessions and technical workshops on sales engineering.
-Represented SDSU at the National Sales Engineering Conference (NSEC) in 2024 and 2025.
+Led chapter operations, planning networking sessions and technical workshops on sales engineering, and represented SDSU at the National Sales Engineering Conference (NSEC) in 2024 and 2025.

 04 — Skills